What is the purpose of this project?

 How can I stay informed or get involved?

 Conducting an open project review process that provides multiple opportunities for community involvement is a key goal of the project.
-Public meetings will be held to provide information, answer questions, and receive community feedback during the project development and environmental review process.
-These meetings will be widely publicized in the community and members of the public are encouraged to attend.
-In addition to meetings, there will be a formal public review period for the draft environmental document during which the community will be encouraged to review the draft and provide written comments and input.
+Public meetings were held to provide information, answer questions, and receive community feedback during the project development and environmental review process.
+These meetings were widely publicized in the community and members of the public were encouraged to attend.
+In addition to meetings, there was a formal public review period for the draft environmental document during which the community was encouraged to review the draft and provide written comments and input.

 Will the Fair Oaks Bridge remain open during construction?